HerculesGit/api_games/README.md

 npm install --save pg pg-hstore # postgress for sequelize

 npm i cors --save # remove cors error (Access to XMLHttpRequest at 'localhost:3000/games' from origin 'null' has been blocked by CORS policy....

+npm i --save jsonwebtoken # for authenticate with JWT